stitchdata/docs/_data-structure/system-tables/primary-keys-system-table.md

       - title: "Example tables"
         anchor: "example-tables"
         content: |
-          For every column a table uses as a Primary Key, the `{{ primary-keys-table.name }}` table will contain a row containing the table's name, the name of the column, and for Microsoft Azure SQL Data Warehouse destinations, the column's position in the Primary Key array Stitch receives.
+          For every column a table uses as a Primary Key, the `{{ primary-keys-table.name }}` table will contain a row containing the table's name, the name of the column, and for Microsoft Azure Synapse Analytics destinations, the column's position in the Primary Key array Stitch receives.

           For example: If Stitch received the array `["email_id", "updated_at", "customer_id"]` for an `emails` table, the `{{ primary-keys-table.name }}` table would contain the following records: